PhilLAL/waltz-docs/docs/user_guide.md

 ### 2.3 Device's Control

 Choose the device from the navigation tree and see all device’s attributes, commands and pipes in this panel.

+> _Hint:_ Double click on the device in the Navigation tree opens the device's control panel.

+Click on attribute, command or pipe opens/hides setting.

 Here you can: